Netflix Got Hacked and E-mail Changed – How To Get Account Back

 - Hover over your profile icon in the top-right corner and select “Account” from the dropdown menu.

 - Click on “Change Password.”
 You’ll find it on the top-right of the Account page under “Membership & Billing.”

 - On the next page, enter your current password in the first field and your new password in the other two.

 - Optionally, you can check the box next to “Require all devices to sign in again with a new password.”
 This will automatically log out all your connected devices from Netflix.

 - Click “Save” to save your new password.

 What if My Netflix Account has been Hacked and Email Changed?

 You Are Locked Out of Your Account

 On the other hand, if you get an e-mail that confirms that you changed the e-mail and password you use to log into your Netflix account, things get a little more complicated.
 You are now locked out of your Netflix account.
-If the hacker went the extra mile to change all of your info including your credit card number, you will have a hard time proving that you’re the original owner of the account.
+If the hacker went the extra mile to change all of your info, including your credit card number, you would have a hard time proving that you’re the original owner of the account.

 Based on what we have learned from users who had this problem, you shouldn’t expect to get your stolen account back.
 Netflix won’t be able to check your original information, and there is no other way you can prove that the account was yours in the first place.